Scaletsang/KDT/README.md

     bundler install

+Then make sure you have redis installed, use your package manager of choice...
+For debian:

+    apt-get install redis-server

 Then you're good to go, let's run this puppy:

     rackup

+Don't forget to also start redis, typically you'd cd up from the repository and run:

+    redis-server ./redis/redis.conf

 Point your browser at `localhost:3301` to see an empty blog.